 Open enrollment is the time each year when you can switch or upgrade your healthcare insurance plan for the next year.
 The window is different for each employer and insurance provider, so be sure to reach out to your human resources department for those deadlines.

-While this may seem like an overwhelming option, according to a recent webinar that I conducted with NASDAQ & Progyny, over 80% of millennials now report that they would switch jobs for better benefits – so you’re not alone.
+While this may seem like an overwhelming option, according to a webinar that I hosted with NASDAQ & Progyny, over 80% of millennials now report that they would switch jobs for better benefits – so you’re not alone.